 I love the skill involved in making these elegant Opium Tables.
 Opium tables are a classic design found throughout south-east Asia, if you like the shape of the legs you might want to take a look at our Opium Bed which is based on the same design.

-We have the Opium Table in two sizes, Little and Large - here's the link to the large Opium Table which comes in a white washed finish.
+We also have the Opium Table which comes in a white washed finish.
 For a look at our larger tables, read our blog about Campaign and Occasional Tables.